nestedbytes/remote-shell/readme.md

 ### Remote-Shell
-An free, open source and self hosted api to access a computer's shell <br>
+An free, open source and self hosted api to access a computer's from anywehere <br>
 This is an api which can execute commands on your local machine from the web
 ### Host instructions
 clone: